Research Project Descriptions

 Work Began: 08/01/2004

-Graduate Students: Matthew D. Gibson (BME), Robert K. Franklin (EECS), Luis G. Salas (BME)
+Graduate Students: Matthew D. Johnson (BME), Robert K. Franklin (EECS), Matthew D. Gibson (BME)

 Funding Source: NIH